 When the beef is done browning, get it out of there and lightly brown the onions and garlic in the same pan.
 Don’t even wash the pan.
 The fat and flavor left over from the beef will contribute some wanted goodness.

 Now the ground beef can go back in there.
 This time it’s going to be snug, since you must also add 2 bottles of marinara sauce.
 I found Bertolli Reserva Marinara to taste very similar to what Cheddar’s uses, so try to get that one.
+If you can’t find Bertolli, you can make Ragu “Chunky Garden Style” marinara sauce at home with this recipe.
 Simmer it for around 15 minutes then turn off the heat and cover it.

 When the pasta has finished baking, slice it into 6 even portions.